In strangers closets since 2013.

 At every turn of my career, I saw fashion’s staggering waste from every angle.

-Now, enough about me, let’s talk about your closet,
+Now, enough about me, let’s talk about you.